 sip endpoint types, the

-from field must be a Nexmo Number associated with your account in e.164 format.
+from field must be a Vonage Number associated with your account in E.164 format.
 This will then be used as the caller ID on the receiving phone.
 For SIP endpoints it will take the format